canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 The document is divided into the following sections:

 1. Environment, outlining the recommendation for deploying a secure environment
-2. Applications, outlining the product features that enable a secure deployment of a Kafka cluster
+2. Applications, outlining the product features that enable a secure deployment of a Spark cluster
 3. Additional resources, providing any further information about security and compliance

 ## Environment